Marvin Heemeyer: Rampage and death

 At this point, local authorities and the Colorado State Patrol feared they were running out of options in terms of firepower, as the approximately 200 rounds fired by police had been ineffective up to that point, and that Heemeyer would soon turn against civilians in Granby.
 Governor Bill Owens allegedly considered authorizing the Colorado National Guard to use either an Apache attack helicopter equipped with a Hellfire missile or a two-man fire team equipped with a Javelin anti-tank missile to destroy the bulldozer.
 As late as 2011, Governor Owens's staff vehemently denied considering such a course of action.
 Members of the State Patrol, however, claim that to the contrary, the governor did consider authorizing an attack, but ultimately decided against it due to the potential collateral damage of a missile strike in the heart of Granby being significantly higher than what Heemeyer could have caused with his bulldozer.

 Heemeyer finally attacked the Gambles Store, targeting it due to the owner's involvement in the hearings about the batch plant.
 As the bulldozer slowly plowed through the building, one of the previous scrapers was maneuvered onto the sidewalk behind Heemeyer's path, blocking him from retreating back onto the street, after which the civilian operator exited the vehicle and fled to safety.
-Forced to continue forwards and unaware of a small basement on the property, Heemeyer dropped a tread into it, immobilizing himself.
+Forced to continue forwards and unaware of a small basement on the property, Heemeyer was lured into driving into the building as a means to hopefully pass through it, drive through the other side and continue his attack.
+However, the tread of the machine slipped into the basement due to its immense weight, essentially deactivating the machine.
 The radiator had also been damaged, and the engine was leaking, before failing.
 As such, it was noted that even if Heemeyer had been able to free himself, the bulldozer would not have been able to operate much longer.
 About a minute later, at 4:30 p.m.
 MST, one of the SWAT team members, who had swarmed around the machine, reported hearing a single gunshot from inside the cab.
 It was later determined that Heemeyer had shot himself in the head with a .357-caliber handgun.

+Aftermath

+Immediate aftermath

-Police first used explosives in an attempt to remove the steel plates for fear of booby traps, but after the third explosion failed, they cut through them with an oxyacetylene cutting torch.
-After getting inside, they found the access hatch and enough food and water to last a week.
+Police had first used explosives in an attempt to remove the steel plates for fear of booby traps, but after the third explosion failed, they cut through them with an oxyacetylene cutting torch.
 Grand County Emergency Management Director Jim Holahan stated that authorities were able to access and remove Heemeyer's body at 2 a.m. the next day, on June 5.